 — Jordan Ryan Gonzales (@JordanRyan2010) April 15, 2016

 So (albeit a few months late), I thought I’d try to answer that question.
 Here are the credit cards that I will pay the annual fee on.
-Some of these credit cards will pay me a commission if you apply for them.
+Some of these credit cards will pay me a commission if you apply for them through our top credit card offers page.
 If you do, I appreciate it

 No brainers: Definitely pay the annual fee